alchemyplatform/aa-sdk/site/packages/aa-signers/turnkey/authenticate.md

 An object with the following fields:

-- `organizationId` -- unique identifier for the user's organization that you can generate using the [Turnkey quickstart guide](https://docs.turnkey.com/getting-started/quickstart).
-- `signWith` -- an address or unique identifer for a user's wallet.
-A user can create a wallet using the [`create_wallet`](https://docs.turnkey.com/api#tag/Wallets/operation/CreateWallet) endpoint.
 - `transport` -- a `viem` [Transport](https://viem.sh/docs/clients/intro.html#transports) you can define to execute RPC requests.
+- `resolveSubOrganization: () => Promise<TurnkeySubOrganization>` -- a method you can define as necessary to leverage the `Turnkey` SDK for authenticating a wallet as a [sub-organization](https://docs.turnkey.com/integration-guides/sub-organizations-as-wallets).
+For instance, in the example above, `authenticate` uses the [`createSubOrganization`](https://docs.turnkey.com/api#tag/Organizations/operation/CreateSubOrganization) method.